- Products and Services

 Featured works include:

-- RAI’s six-part series from Central Television, Strangers Abroad, which documents the link between the “armchair anthropologist” and the modern field worker/scholar by presenting footage of the pioneering ethnographers who lived among the people they studied.
-Films in the series include Margaret Mead’s Coming of Age, Franz Boas’s The Shackles of Tradition, and Bronislaw Malinowski’s Off the Verandah.
+- RAI’s six-part series from Central Television, Strangers Abroad, including Franz Boas’s The Shackles of Tradition and Bronislaw Malinowski’s Off the Verandah.

 - Forbidden Rites, a series produced for National Geographic that includes films on cannibalism, head hunting, and human sacrifice.